- Contact Us

 A Critical Incident (or Significant Event) is normally a traumatic event that creates a strong emotional reaction.
 This reaction may interfere with an individual’s ability to manage normal day-to-day activities or have a large negative impact on the people involved or community members that have in some way been involved.
 We have a large population of people from diverse backgrounds and experiences from all around the world.
 A caring and healthy community looks out for community members that may be impacted and responds with empathy and compassion.

-People and communities are also resilient.
+People and communities are resilient.
 They often have the resources to manage the impact of a critical event without the intervention of a professional care provider.
 This is to be encouraged, as it helps people and communities build their resilience and coping skills, as well as confidence in these skills, on their own.
-But know that Health and Counselling Services (HCS) can assist with assessing an appropriate response.

 - Serious injury or death of a colleague, student, friend, child or other family member

-- Mass casualty incident (such as earthquakes or bombings)
+- Mass casualty incident (such as earthquakes or explosions)

 - Incidents involving excessive violence

 - A normal reaction to an abnormal event